cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

 ***\
 \
-Checking the zOS Connect EE API:***
+Checking the zOS Connect API:***

-4. Confirm that the zOS Connect EE server has been restarted and is executing.
+4. Confirm that the zOS Connect server has been restarted and is executing.

 5. Go to a web browser and put in this URL: